The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

 where $\mentm$ is the minimal entropy quantifier.
-Similarly to its classical counterpart, the utility of $\mentm$ is mainly envisioned in many-body and field theory applications.
+Similarly to its classical counterpart, the utility of $\mentm$ is mainly envisioned in many body and field theory applications.
 The concept of $\mu$-entanglement can be equivalently based on quantum $\mu$-entropy in analogy with the standard quantum information approach to entanglement using von Neumann entropy.
-In the same way, the general entanglement-related construct of quantum mutual information has a counterpart in the measure-based notion of mutual ``state content".
-The latter can also be equivalently treated in terms of quantum $\mu$-entropy \eqref{eq:u600}.
+In the same way, the general entanglement-related construct of quantum mutual information has a counterpart in the measure-based notion of mutual ``state content", which can also be equivalently treated in terms of quantum $\mu$-entropy \eqref{eq:u600}.

 \eject

 {\bf 6.
 The Summary}